Worry. Anxiety. Stress.

 1. Press the reset button.
 Take some space to do something physical that brings you joy, and gets you out of your head.
 Go play golf.
 Go to the gym.
 Surf.
 Run.
 This doesn’t fix everything, but it does help you re-attack life with a more balanced view on things.

 2. Spend some time with someone close to you talking about things that matter, like good memories you have shared.
 Take a walk down memory lane with a high school buddy and talk about old crushes, or the sports you played together.
-Recall family trips with a brother or sister.
+Recall family trips with a brother or sister.3.
+Be creative.
+Write a song about how the corporate financial system has enslaved the masses.
+Write a science fiction story about a dystopian world conspiracy that involves a deadly virus which is transmitted through the evil fast food industry.
+Compose a rock opera.
+Write a blog about how the breakdown of creativity in western society resulted in Kid Rock becoming famous.

 4. Then, most importantly, take an inventory of purpose.
 This may seem completely ridiculous, but I promise it works.
 Think of your life like a business.
 Any business needs to take a regular inventory to make sure it is running correctly, efficiently, and profitably.
 Start by making a list of your gifts.
 Write down every single talent you think you possess.
 Even small ones.
 Even stupid ones.
 Even funny ones.
 Next, make a list of your passions.
 These are the things you love and enjoy.
 Then, make a list of things you want to accomplish in the future.
 As you look at your lists next to one another, you will start to see something interesting: there are things in each column that are linked.
 Draw a line through the columns, bisecting the items that are similar.
 Soon you will have dozens of sharpie lines through the columns, showing there is a pattern to your skills, heart’s desires, and goals.
 They really are all connected!
 God has placed each thing there with intention.
 Not only that, but your list is 100% unique.
 Like the fingerprints on your hands, no other human could have come up with the same list that you did.